← Blog/Strategy··9 min read

 What a real hotel local guide has:

-- Curated and opinionated — 15 places the hotel stands behind, refreshed quarterly.
+• Curated and opinionated — 15 places the hotel stands behind, refreshed quarterly.
+Not a list of 50.

-- Categorised — coffee, dinner, late-night, brunch, day trips, kid-friendly.
+• Categorised — coffee, dinner, late-night, brunch, day trips, kid-friendly, rain plans.

-- Concierge voice — written like the GM recommending to a friend, not a marketing intern.
+• Owner or concierge voice — written like the GM recommending it to a friend, not a marketing intern.

-- Ranks for "[suburb] [topic]" searches — real SEO load-bearing content.
+• Ranks for "[suburb] [topic]" searches — "best coffee Fitzroy", "Carlton dinner".
+Real SEO load-bearing content.

-The Luna study includes a local guide as the demonstration.
+The Luna study includes a local guide as the demonstration — opinionated, hotel-voiced, distance-tagged.
 It's what separates a boutique hotel website from a directory listing.

 What NOT to do — the hotel-site greatest hits

-- The "Book Now" button that opens an enquiry form.
+• The "Book Now" button that opens an enquiry form.
+Discussed.
 Most common, most expensive mistake.

-- Stock photography of a white bathrobe and rose petals on a bed.
+• Stock photography of a white bathrobe and rose petals on a bed.
 Every hotel template ships this image.
-Guests register "template" in half a second.
+Guests register "this is a template" in half a second.

-- A "luxury" hero video on autoplay — 4MB on 4G, generic drone footage that isn't your hotel.
+• A "luxury" hero video on autoplay that takes 4MB to load on 4G and shows generic drone footage that isn't your hotel.

-- No room-specific pages — every room linked from a grid to a SiteMinder iframe.
+• No room-specific pages — every room linked from a "Rooms" grid to a SiteMinder widget that loads in an iframe with its own typography.

-- A homepage hero that says "Experience luxury redefined."
+• A homepage hero that says "Experience luxury redefined."
 Means nothing.
+Specific beats generic.

-- A "Best Rate Guarantee" hidden three clicks deep.
+• A "Best Rate Guarantee" hidden three clicks deep.
 This is the entire pitch for direct booking — show it everywhere.
+Booking.com's best rate should be matched (or beaten) on your site and the guest needs to know.

 When you don't need us

-Honest take: if you're a 4-room B&B at 80% repeat-guest occupancy and OTAs are 10% of your channel mix, the ROI on a custom site is modest.
-A Squarespace build with real photography and a proper booking widget does the job.
+Honest take: if you're a 4-room B&B with 80% repeat-guest occupancy and OTAs are 10% of your channel mix, the ROI on a custom site is modest.
+A Squarespace build with real photography and a proper booking widget will do the job for most of the year.

-A custom hotel site pays for itself when OTA commission is a meaningful line on your P&L — typically 12+ rooms, 60%+ occupancy, 40%+ OTA share.
-At that volume, shifting 5–10% of bookings direct earns back the build in 6–18 months and keeps earning forever.
+The moment a custom hotel site pays for itself is when OTA commission is a meaningful line on your P&L — typically 12+ rooms, 60%+ occupancy, 40%+ OTA share.
+At that volume, shifting 5–10% of bookings from OTA to direct earns back the build cost in 6–18 months and then keeps earning forever.
+We'll tell you honestly whether you're in that bracket.

 The Pryce take — and a free audit

 We build hotel sites differently because the constraints are different.
-Direct booking integration as the centre of gravity.
+Direct booking integration as the centre of gravity, not an afterthought.
 Room storytelling that justifies the rate.
 Restaurant, bar and spa pages that stand alone.
-Mobile-first, fast on 4G, full booking flow under 30 seconds.
-Local-guide content pulling top-of-funnel search traffic to your URL, not TripAdvisor's.
+Mobile-first build, fast on 4G, full booking flow under 30 seconds.
+Local-guide content that pulls top-of-funnel search traffic to your URL, not TripAdvisor's.

-The dedicated page on hotel web design Melbourne goes deeper on the build, the PMS and channel-manager integrations, and what a proper hotel site costs.
-It includes a free 10-point audit of your current site — OTA leakage, conversion leaks, mobile booking friction, written report, no pitch attached, keep the audit.
-For the wider build approach see custom web design Melbourne.
+We wrote a dedicated page on hotel web design Melbourne that goes deeper on the build, the PMS and channel-manager integrations, and what a proper hotel site costs.
+It includes a free 10-point audit of your current site against every point above — OTA leakage, conversion leaks, mobile booking friction, written report, no pitch attached, keep the audit.
+If you want the wider build approach, see custom web design Melbourne.

 To see what the finished product can look like, walk through The Luna boutique hotel design study — 14 rooms, dining, bar, spa, local guide, booking flow, built the way we'd build yours.

-Related reading: The real cost of a slow website for small business.
-For hotels, "slow" maps directly to OTA commission you can't claw back.
+Related reading: The real cost of a slow website for small business — for hotels, "slow" maps directly to OTA commission you can't claw back.
+Every second of delay is a booking that defaulted to Booking.com.